hamzak-27/curestock-app/CURESTOCK_DEPLOYMENT_FIX.md

 ## The Issue

-Your application is showing: `Error: no such table: myapp_call` because the database migrations haven't been applied to your PostgreSQL database on Render.
+Your application is showing: `Error: no such table: myapp_call` because:
+1. **No environment variables were defined** on your Render service
+2. The database connection couldn't be established
+3. Migrations weren't applied to your PostgreSQL database

 ## Step-by-Step Fix

-### 1. Update Environment Variables
+### 1. Add Essential Environment Variables

 1. Log in to your [Render Dashboard](https://dashboard.render.com/)
 2. Select your `curestock-app` web service
 3. Go to the **Environment** tab
-4. Add/Update the following environment variables:
+4. You need to **add all** of the following environment variables:
    - `DATABASE_URL`: `postgresql://curestock_1_user:30ojM7FOojsrncsOMGJcmkaZ9icLuN2Y@dpg-d03trh6uk2gs73cldm1g-a.oregon-postgres.render.com/curestock_1`
    - `RENDER`: `true`
    - `RUN_MIGRATIONS_ON_STARTUP`: `true`
+   - `SECRET_KEY`: (generate a random string or use Render's secret generator)
+   - `DEBUG`: `False`
 5. Click **Save Changes**

 ### 2. Run Manual Migration Script (via Render Shell)